 Yes.
 In addition to SSDI, you also may be eligible for Supplemental Security Income (SSI).
-However, if you are eligible for SSI and SSDI, your combined benefit amount can not be more than \$750 (individual) or \$1125 (couple) per month.
+However, if you receive the maximum amount for SSDI, you will not receive SSI.
 Please see our handout on SSI to learn more about that program.